How to Use Canva: 101 Fantastic Visual Designs You Can Create

 - Every time that I created a new blog post, I designed a different image for each one

-- My color choices were well…not well put together
+- My color choices were…not well put together

-Instead of buying templates from Creative Market, I used Canva to design the majority of the items in my branding arsenal.
+Instead of buying brand templates from Creative Market, I used Canva to design them.

 Ten brand items that you can design beautifully with Canva include: